pvlib/solarfactors/README.rst

               df_inputs.albedo)

 The user can then plot the PV array geometry at any given time of the simulation:
+Please note that the plot is generated using matplotlib, which is not included in the default dependencies, it can be installed using `pip install solarfactors[plot]`

 .. code:: python